arcticoder/warp-field-coils/README.md

 # Warp Field Coils - LQG FTL Metric Engineering Support Systems

+## 🏥 Repository Migration Notice

+**Medical Tractor Array System Moved**: The `src/medical_tractor_array/` components have been migrated to the dedicated [medical-tractor-array](https://github.com/arcticoder/medical-tractor-array) repository as part of the Medical-Grade Graviton Safety System development.
+This specialized repository now handles all medical-grade gravitational field safety protocols with T_μν ≥ 0 positive energy constraints.

 ## Related Repositories

 - [energy](https://github.com/arcticoder/energy): Central meta-repo for all energy, quantum, and warp field research.
 This warp field system is a core component of the energy ecosystem.